tgs-guru/template-basic-blueprint/README.md

-# template-basic-blueprint
+# This is a template repo of TGS Blueprint

-The template of basic tgs blueprint
+You can use this repo as a template to create your own tgs blueprint.